Eloiii/freenove_car_connection_v2/README.md

 ### Client

-- Run `./venv/bin/flask --app app run` to start the Flask app.
+Run `./venv/bin/flask --app app run` to start the Flask app.

-### Endpoints
+## Flask endpoints

 First, initialize the connection by sending a GET request to `/connect/{car_pi}`.
-⚠️Every endpoint must have the `ci=` (client index) argument which indicates to which car to send the commands.⚠️
+⚠️ Every endpoint must have the `ci=` (client index) argument which indicates to which car to send the commands.

 | Name | Required | Type    | Description   |
 |------|----------|---------|---------------|